 A subscription will give you access to full analysis for each fund or stock, and detailed research, news, and other data.

 But if you want full access to all the above features and tools, you will need to go with the premium version.
-Morningstar Premium offers complete access to analyst reports, top investment picks, Portfolio X-ray, fund screeners, Portfolio Manager and more.
+Morningstar Investor offers complete access to analyst reports, top investment picks, Portfolio X-ray, fund screeners, Portfolio Manager and more.

 These can be valuable tools for investors who plan and research before pulling the trigger.
 It can help them see the big-picture financials for individual funds or companies to decide if they are a good bet.

-When you invest in many funds, it’s difficult to keep track of how each one balances out against the companies and sectors in your portfolio.
+When you invest in many funds and stocks, it’s difficult to keep track of how each one balances out against the companies and sectors in your portfolio.